Ego the Living Planet: Music

-American stoner metal band Monster Magnet recorded a song dedicated to the character called "Ego, the Living Planet" on the album Dopes to Infinity.
+American rock band Monster Magnet recorded a song titled "Ego the Living Planet" which was released on their album Dopes to Infinity.

 Reception

 In his 1972 book Outlaws of America, author Roger Lewis argues that Ego the Living Planet reflected risks to civilization, humans and planet Earth that people were contemplating in the 1960s, when he was initially conceived.

 The 2007 storyline "Ego the Loving Planet", which ran in Marvel Adventures: The Avengers #12, featuring Ego in a main capacity, and was praised by Ray Tate of ComicsBulletin for its simultaneous inventiveness and logical sense.

 In August 2009, Time listed Ego as one of the "Top 10 Oddest Marvel Characters".

 In the 2015 book Marvel Comics in the 1960s, Pierre Comtois stated that, "With the creation of Ego [Lee and Kirby], unbelievably, managed to equal if not top their introduction of Galactus only a few months before.
 Not just a living planet, but a living "bio-verse", Ego presents the reader with a menace so gigantic, so incalculable that it dwarfed even a character with the power of a god."